aragorn55/codeclimber/LinkLift/trunk/Codeclimber.Control.LinkLift/Docs/Readme.txt

     * Domain: is the host name of the server you want to get the text links from
     * Filename: is the name of the file that will be created on your server to locally cache the link definition
     * Adspace: your unique identifier, the one retrieved during the registration
+    * Secret: your secret code identifier, the one given to you by LinkLift
     * CheckAfter: duration of the local cache specified in minutes.
 After this time has passed the control will update the text link definition retrieving a new file from the server
     * WebRequestTimeout: timeout in milliseconds for the request to the server (not in the snippet above, and defaults to 7sec).